MichaelCurtis7757/shopmanager/README.md

 # Welcome to ShopManager
-Welcome to ShopManager, a text based shop managing game where you run a fastfood resturant!
+Welcome to ShopManager, a text based shop managing game where you run a fish and chip shop.
+You can save/load, buy stock, level up and have fun, I hope.

 # Issues